openfin/.NET-Tutorials/Tutorial 01 Connecting to Runtime/README.md

 ### Objective

-By the end of this tutorial you should be able to understand how the OpenFin .NET adapter is used to start and connect to an OpenFin Runtime instance from a .NET application.
+By the end of this tutorial you should be able to understand how the OpenFin .NET Adapter is used to start and connect to an OpenFin Runtime instance from a .NET application.

 ### Where to start

 Load the 'OpenFinHelloDotNet\OpenFinHelloDotNet.sln' project file in visual studio.
 Select the Program.cs file from the solution explorer.

 ### What is happening?

-A basic example .NET console application is using the OpenFin .NET adapter to create an OpenFin Runtime instance which is then connected to.
+A basic example .NET console application is using the OpenFin .NET adapter to create an OpenFin Runtime instance.
+Once the OpenFin process has started the .NET adapter connects to the Runtime and prints to the console upon completion.

 ### Under the hood

+**Step 1**

-- A `RuntimeOptions` Object is created to define parmeters which will be used to initialised the runtime.
-Full deatils about the available options are available here: http://cdn.openfin.co/docs/csharp/latest/OpenfinDesktop/html/6A71B701.htm
+A `RuntimeOptions` Object is created to define parmeters which will be used to initialised the runtime.

 In this example only the runtime version is specified:
 ```